arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-1-Benefits-of-Enterprise-Data-Architecture/ReadMe.md

 # Notes - Importance of Data Architecture

-This lesson has 4 major topics:
+## Lesson Overview - This lesson has 4 major topics:

 1. The **importance** of data architecture and enterprise data systems to almost every company.